 - seen via telemedicine,

-- seen in one of our Respiratory Clinics (where we can also test you), or
+- seen in one of our clinics (where we can also test you), or

 - in the case of severe symptoms seen in the Emergency Department